-Subsequent to quarter ended March 31, 2021, the global outbreak of the COVID-19 pandemic can continue to have adverse consequences on the U.S. and global economies.
+Subsequent to quarter ended June 30, 2021, the COVID-19 pandemic continues and may further continue to have adverse consequences on the U.S. and global economies.
 The ultimate economic fallout from the pandemic, and the long-term impact on economies, markets, industries and individual portfolio companies, remains uncertain.
-The Company cannot predict the extent to which its financial condition and results of operations will be affected at this time.
-The potential impact to our results will depend to a large extent on future developments and new information that may emerge regarding the duration and severity of COVID-19.
+The Company cannot predict the extent to which its financial condition and results of operations will be affected.
+The potential impact to our results will depend to an extent on future developments and new information that may emerge regarding the duration and lasting severity of COVID-19.
 The Company continues to observe and respond to the evolving COVID-19 environment and its potential impact on areas across its business.
+Further, the potential exists for variants of COVID-19, including the Delta variant, to impede the global economic recovery and exacerbate geographic differences in the spread of, and response to, COVID-19.